rich-steele/CodingClub/README.md

 First you need a GitHub account.
 If you haven't got one then make one now.

-Go to https://github.com/Richard-Steele-Bluefruit/CodingClub (reading this, you may already be on this page, you may have found this page somewhere else, open a new window so you can follow this still)
+Go to https://github.com/rich-Steele/CodingClub (reading this, you may already be on this page, you may have found this page somewhere else, open a new window so you can follow this still)

 Top right, click on Fork

 Then click on your name to be taken to the url of: `https://github.com/<YOUR_NAME>/CodingClub`

-This is the github page for your copy of my repository.
-They are not connected, although they can be and we'll do that in a bit.
+This is the github page for your copy of my repository..

 Click green button "Code" in the middle, make sure that HTTPS is selected for now, and copy the grey box text (click the two squares symbol to copy automatically)